 Executive Director – Amanda Marlin, MES

 From Sutton, Quebec, Amanda has a Bachelor of Art’s Degree in Geography from Mount Allison University and a Masters in Environmental Studies from Dalhousie University.
 Amanda has worked in the sustainable community development field for over 15 years.
 She has experience working in the government, private, university and non-profit worlds.
 Over the years she has worked on climate change challenges, environmental education, community planning, Aboriginal issues, rural community development, and more.
-She has and presented her work from the regional to the international level.
+She has presented her work from the regional at the international level.
 She has been on Boards of the New Brunswick Environmental Network, the Tantramar Family Resource Centre, Salem School Parent Support Committee, and Aster Environmental Services Group.
-In the past she worked as an associate with Chignecto Consulting Group Inc., Mount Allison University’s Rural and Small Town Program, and Agriculture Canada.
+In the past, she worked as an associate with Chignecto Consulting Group Inc., Mount Allison University’s Rural and Small Town Program, and Agriculture Canada.
 Her work with EOS has focused on climate change adaptation, energy efficiency, renewable energy, sustainable living, environmental education, and leading a great team of staff and volunteers.
 She was also instrumental in starting up Beausejour Renewable Energy Co-operative, a social enterprise that supports EOS.
 She lives on a small hobby farm in Sackville with her husband, Nic McLellan, and their two young children where they enjoy their solar hot water system, raising chickens, and tending to their gardens.